-Observe that the sign in the second equation (\ref{nowe10}) is the consequence of the Fedosov sign convention.
-The commutation relations (\ref{nowe10}) are invariant under the point transformations (\ref{240709}).

-\underline{Examples}
+\subsection{Examples}

-Let us consider the Fedosov construction in the case when the induced symplectic connection is given by the relations (\ref{wzor1}).
-As we remember, in this situation the symplectic curvature tensor satisfies the property (\ref{e9}).
-Moreover, from the relation (\ref{e38}) we can see that this symmetry is inherited by the coefficients $R[0|i_1, \ldots, i_n|0|\alpha,\beta+n](y^1)^{i_1}\cdots (y^n)^{i_n} dq^{\alpha} \wedge dp_{\beta}$ of higher degrees.
+Assume the compatible symplectic connection is the induced symplectic connection defined by relations (\ref{wzor1}).
+As we remember, in this situation the symplectic curvature tensor satisfies property (\ref{e9}).
+Moreover, from the relation (\ref{e38}) we can see that this symmetry is inherited by the terms $R[0|i_1, \ldots, i_n|0|\alpha,\beta+n](y^1)^{i_1}\cdots (y^n)^{i_n} dq^{\alpha} \wedge dp_{\beta}$ of higher degrees.
 Thus we conclude that the Abelian connection series generated by the induced symplectic connection (\ref{wzor1}) is determined by the relatively simple formulas: